rust-hosted-langs/book/booksrc/chapter-interp-compiler-impl.md

 {{#include ../interpreter/src/compiler.rs:DefVariable}}
 ```

-For every named variable - parameters and `let` definitions, a `Variable`
+For every named, non-global variable (parameters and `let` definitions) a
-instance is created.
+`Variable` instance is created.

 The member `closed_over` defaults to `false`.
 If the compiler detects that the
 variable must escape the stack as part of a closure, this flag will be flipped